Matsemann/impossible-objects/README.md

 In both cases, it can be nice to select all vertices and recalculate normals.

+To make a support it can rotate on, make a cylinder that's 0.5cm diameter and put it through some part of the object.
+Select the original object, then select `Add modifier` -> `Boolean` and select the cylinder.
+Select `Difference` to cut a cylinder hole.

 Then export as stl.
 Select only current object, and scale * 10

 ## Printing